-Microsoft, 'Call Of Duty' Maker Set To Seal Tie-Up
+Microsoft, 'Call of Duty' maker set to seal tie-up

 But it dropped those objections last month ahead of its formal approval Friday.

-Microsoft, which makes the Xbox console and already has a stable of games under its belt including "Minecraft", "Elder Scrolls" and "Fallout", is already the dominant player in the cloud-gaming world -- its Game Pass service claims 25 million subscribers.
+Microsoft, which already has a stable of games under its belt including "Minecraft", "Elder Scrolls" and "Fallout", is the dominant player in the cloud-gaming world -- its Game Pass service claims 25 million subscribers.

-The original deal would have seen hugely popular Activision games including "Call of Duty", "Overwatch" and "World of Warcraft" added to its cloud roster, which was too much for the UK regulator to stomach.
+The original deal would have seen hugely popular Activision games including also "Overwatch" and "World of Warcraft" added to its cloud roster, which was too much for the UK regulator to stomach.

 "With the sale of Activision's cloud streaming rights to Ubisoft, we've made sure Microsoft can't have a stranglehold over this important and rapidly developing market," CMA chief executive Sarah Cardell said Friday.